 Besides the book, the most powerful tool available to plan your trip is the itinerary generator program.
 It will create and save an Itinerary based on your selections, allow you to load and view the itineraries you have created, create and print a permit based on it and generate a trip package with information on the trails and campgrounds on your route.
 When I am planning a trip, I usually make 3 or 4 posssible itineraries and compare the different routes.
 This program will create them for you and save them to compare different plans.

-trip packages which show various routes with possible itinerary's to compare.
+Another item available are some trip packages which show various routes with possible itinerary's to compare.
 Once you decide on a route, you can purchase a package with all of the details on that route.
 You can also use some of these sample itineraries to give you an idea of ways to plan your route.

 Step Three: What do I do once I get there? - Part Three